jmcgarr/talks/qcon-sf-2019-abstract.md

-# A newcomer's guide to culture
+## Micro-cultures and finding your way

-Joining a new organization isn't easy.
-A new team can often feel alien.
-Newcomers are expected to quickly assimilate, often into an environment that is only vaguely self-aware.
-Newcomers who are deemed successful are able to quickly understand and execute according to the new organization's expectations.
-Culture is one of the most impactful forces that will impact your job.
-So, if culture is so important to your success, do you know how to quickly assess it?
-Can you quickly gather an accurate understanding of an organization's culture?
+Most of work with people, often as a member of a team.
+We join a team because they are doing work that we are interested in, and we bring something valuable to the team.
+And as our careers progress, we work on good teams, bad teams, and hopefully great teams!
+But why did we enjoy these great teams and what made them unique and special?
+What do we miss about these teams that we sometimes struggle to recapture throughout the rest of our career?

-In this talk, Mike McGarr (Slack Engineering) will explore techniques for understanding an organization's culture.
-Mike will share his perspective on organizational culture and how best to understand the forces at play in your everyday life.
+In this talk, Mike McGarr (Slack Engineering) will try and answer this question by exploring the essence of organizational culture and how it impacts our work.
+Mike will also explore the micro-cultures that can exist within an organization that provide layers of influence into our lives and job satisfaction.